Australian PrehistoryAustralian HistoryAustralian CultureAustralian Sport Australian Native animalsIdentity

 With the exception of New Zealand, the major English speaking countries have been prolific in the invention of team sports.
 England invented rugby union, rugby league, test cricket, one day cricket, 20/20 cricket and hockey.
 Ireland invented hurling and Gaelic football.
 Australia invented Australian football, touch football, indoor cricket, and polocrosse.
 Canada invented ice hockey and Canadian football.
 The US invented netball, basketball, gridiron, lacrosse, baseball and softball.
 Unlike English speaking countries, Spanish speaking countries have not been prolific in the invention of team sports.
 Admittedly, Argentina invented pato, but it is rarely played.
 Although Spanish speaking countries have not invented many team sports, they have invented a lot of dances.
 Spain invented flamenco.
 Argentina invented tango.
 Spanish speaking countries in the West Indies invented salsa, rumba and cha cha.

-Aside from sports, none of the English speaking countries have been able to evoke sufficient emotional symbolism to overthrow their own governments.
+Another difference is that none of the English speaking countries have been able to evoke sufficient emotional symbolism to overthrow their own governments.
 (America overthrew a British government.)
 In the case of Australia and Canada, activists can't even get a sufficient number of people to think that becoming a republic is important.
 While English speaking countries have not been effective at achieving revolutions, Spanish speaking countries have.
 Following a period of social chaos, dictatorships have then emerged to provide social order.

 With the exception of New Zealand, all the major English speaking countries have a long history of invention and innovation (see Australian inventions.)
 Spanish countries have not been no innovative.